 The Parish Family of Our Lady of Hope rejoices with you on the occasion of the birth and baptism of your child.
 Baptism “in the name of the Father and of the Son and of the Holy Spirit” washes away original sin, begins a life of grace, and introduces the baptized into the Catholic Church.
 “As Christ was anointed Priest, Prophet, and King, so may you live always as a member of his body, sharing everlasting life.”

 Parents and godparents are the primary teachers of the faith and, with Baptism, commit themselves to helping the baptized to grow in faith throughout their lives.
-Baptism is received only once because their effects are meant to last a lifetime.
+Baptism is received only once because its effect is meant to last a lifetime.

-A. Baptism arrangements for dates and times are made through the rectory office and should be made well in advance.
-Sponsors/Godparents are required to obtain a Testimonial or Sponsor letter from their pastors indicating they are participating Catholics and have received the sacrament of Confirmation.
+- Baptism arrangements for dates and times are made through the Parish business office at 732-222-1424 and should be made well in advance.

 - As the first in the Catholic Church’s Sacraments of Initiation, Baptism is a time of special joy and blessing for each family.
 In seeking baptism for their child, parents make a public promise to journey with them, to be their first teachers, and to offer a guiding hand.
 In baptism, a child will be welcomed into our Church family.
 Because as members of the Church we are all connected to each other, our community is committed to partner with the family in nurturing the faith of a child.
 We provide families with the resources, guidance, and Sacramental preparation needed to continue to raise your child in the Catholic Faith.

-- a fully initiated (Confirmed) member of the Catholic Church in Full Communion
+- I have received the Sacraments of Initiation.
+I am a fully initiated (Confirmed) member of the Catholic Church in Full Communion.

-- if married, the marriage must be one recognized by the Catholic Church
+- If married, the marriage is recognized by the Catholic Church

-- registered parishioner who regularly practices your faith and attends Mass regularly.
+- I am a registered parishioner who regularly practices your faith and attends Mass regularly.